Saturday, November 28, 2015

 - Briefly marinate bite-size chunks of organic free-range beef in freshly ground black pepper and fish sauce.
-Fry the beef in a cast-iron pot with a bit of oil.
+Pat the beef dry with kitchen rolls and fry in a cast-iron pot with a bit of oil.
 Do it in batches, if necessary, to make sure that the meat gets nicely browned, instead of getting steamed in its own juice.
 Remove to a plate once done.

-- Slowly sautee crushed garlic, finely chopped onions and celery in oil until golden brown.
+- Slowly sautee crushed garlic, finely chopped onions and celery in the oil until golden brown.

 - Add the meat, red wine to cover, bring to a boil and let simmer until tender.

 - Add a nice chunk of good quality chocolate (or pure cocoa powder) and some chipotle peppers to taste, as spicy as you prefer.
 Let bubble away slowly for another 10-15 minutes.
 Add salt and pepper to taste.